helinguler/helinguler/README.md

 # 💫 About Me:
 As a computer engineering student, I've been working on app development with Flutter for a few months.
 I was accepted to the scholarship holder of the Game and Application Academy, where 2 thousand people were selected among 35 thousand applications.
-I continue to develop myself in Flutter and lay the foundations of my career with additional trainings such as Google project management and technology entrepreneurship.<br>Also,  I’m currently learning artifical intelligence.
+I continue to develop myself in Flutter and lay the foundations of my career with additional trainings such as Google project management and technology entrepreneurship.
+Also,  I’m currently learning artifical intelligence.

 ## 🌐 Socials: